Do NOT follow this link or you will be blocked from the site!

 • Helpers and clients sign an agreement that includes a liability waiver.
 We have an agreement we bring to each project, but helpers and/or clients are welcome to come up with their own contracts if they wish.

-• The helpers are not covered by RLD’s insurance, so they only do simple tasks with low stakes.
-For more complex work (e.g. sprinkler repair or professional paths), we install in-house with only members of the RLD team who are fully trained and fully covered by liability insurance.
+• The helpers are not covered by RLD’s insurance, so they only do simple tasks with low stakes (e.g. planting and mulching).
+For more complex work (e.g. sprinkler repair or professional paths), we install in-house, with only members of the RLD team who are trained and covered by liability insurance.

 I am interested in joining the helper network!